qzhu2017/PyXtal_ml/ml/README.md

 We provide the interface to many ML algorithms.
-- KNN
-- KRR
+- Nearest Neighbor: 'KNN'
+- Kernel Ridge Regression: 'KRR'
-- Random Forest
+- Random Forest: 'RF'
 - SVM
-- Gradient Boosting
+- Gradient Boosting: 'GradientBoosting'
 - LASSO
-- KNN
+- Stochastic gradient descent: 'StochasticGD'
+- Artificial Neural Network: 'ANN'

 Typically, one needs to explore the parameter space for each algorithm in order to achieve the best performance.
 Therefore, we provide three sets of trainings to different algorithm.